seidelj/uchicago_pgg/README.md

 ### Local machine setup.

-Copy or pull this repository into an empty directory of your choosing.
-Then from your computer's terminal, navigate to the directory.
-Is you type "ls" into the command prompt, you should see the files like settings.py and manage.py.
+Copy or clone (` git clone git@github.com:seidelj/uchicago_pgg.git . `) this repository into an empty directory on your machine.

-Create a virtual environment in the directory.  (pyvenv is a command that comes with Python 3.5.
-If the command is not working, check to make sure that your computer's path variable is set to look in wherever Python 3.5 is located.)
+Create a virtual environment in the directory.
+First, make sure that you are in the projects root directory.
+If you enter `ls` you should seed Procfile, public_goods,...,settings.py,...,manage.py,...
+Next, enter the commands into your terminal.
 ```
 $ pyvenv venv
 $ source venv/bin/activate